Division of Counseling and Family Therapy

 Students who fail to raise the cumulative grade point average to 3.000 within one term or the stated deadline are suspended.
 Students who earn a grade of C+ or below in two courses (including repeated courses) may be suspended from the program for up to one academic year.
 Students who are suspended and then return to the program are placed on probation for the term(s) required to raise their GPA to 3.000.
 Students who are notified of academic suspension (without remediation-see below) may complete any regular and required courses for which they are currently enrolled.
 Any additional registrations will be dropped for the suspension period.
 Students are not allowed to register for further courses during the suspension period.

 Students who are suspended will be notified by the department chair and must complete an Academic Success Plan, including a meeting with their advisor to review and discuss the plan in depth, prior to the stated deadline and return to the program.
-In order to return the program students must petition for readmission by contacting the chair in writing, requesting a return and submitting the reviewed and signed Academic Success Plan.
+In order to return to the program students must petition for readmission by contacting the chair in writing, requesting a return and submitting the reviewed and signed Academic Success Plan.
 Failure to reapply by contacting the chair and complete and review the plan with their academic advisor by the stated deadline may result in academic dismissal.
 The Academic Success Plan and readmittance will be reviewed with the advisor and the department faculty committee for readmittance decisions.

 Academic Dismissal